-Chair, Board of Housing Trust Silicon Valley
+Board Member, Housing Trust Silicon Valley

 An accountant with over 20 years of progressive experience, Quinsia Ma joined Palo Alto Housing in 1999.
 She is committed to ensuring the financial integrity of the company and its affiliates, and serving the fiscal needs of The Housing Development, and Property Management Divisions.
 She monitors financial policies and procedures, internal controls and reporting systems, and supervises accounting, payroll, and human resources.

 BS, Business Administration, California State University, San Jose.

 Georgina manages over 700 units—and growing!
 She joined Palo Alto Housing in 2006 as Director of Property Management, and has since been named VP, Property Management.
 She brings over 20 years of progressive experience in multi-family property management with expertise in landlord/tenant law, fair housing, and issues related to affordable and subsidized housing.

 Administrator, Palo Alto and Mountain View BMR Programs

 Named a “Local Hero” by the MidPeninsula Media Center in 2011, Kate Young is committed to an empowering living environment for PAH residents.
 She oversees The Resident Services Division, bringing onsite services in education, health, and social services to PAH residents.
 She has been at Palo Alto Housing for nearly 15 years.

 MA Candidate, Intercultural Relations, School for International Training